What are debt securities? Debt securities are the long-term notes, bonds, and other liabilities.

 What is the Debt-to-Equity Ratio?
 Debt-to-equity ratio is the total liabilities divided by the total stockholders’ equity.

-Definition of Dividends Dividends are a return to stockholders of some of the assets of the corporation that have increased as a result of the profits earned.
+Dividends – Definition Dividends are a return to stockholders of some of the assets of the corporation that have increased as a result of the profits earned.
+Corporate income is the principal means by which retained earnings are increased.
+Other than losses, dividends are the principal cause of retained earnings decreases.
+Dividends, which represent distribution …

 What is meant by the term Debit?
 The term debit can be defined as an entry on the left side of the ledger account representing an increase in an asset account and a decrease in an equity account.